 The phlegmatic is steady, reliable, and dependable.
 Phlegmatics tend to be very frugal.
 They wrote the book on how to stretch a dollar.
 On the positive side, phlegmatics will consider all the pros and cons before making a financial decision.
 On the not so positive side, they may never get around to actually making the decision.
-Planning is a strong suit.
+Thinking things over is a strong suit.
 Follow through?
 Not so much.

 The melancholy has some of the most natural money management abilities.
 If you actually enjoy using a budget, you may be a melancholy.
-Where melancholies can get in financial trouble is they can be perfectionists when it comes to certain things, insisting on having the best brand of clothing or insisting on staying in nicer hotels when on vacation, for example, which can lead to overspending in these areas.
+Where melancholies can get in financial trouble is they can be perfectionists when it comes to certain things, insisting on having the best brand of clothing or staying in nicer hotels when on vacation, for example, which can lead to overspending in these areas.

 The key to using knowledge about each other’s temperaments is to work together, figuring out how to leverage each other’s strengths and minimizing each other’s weaknesses.
 If you keep trying to turn your sanguine spouse into someone who loves to use a budget, you’re in for a lot of grief.
 Just get them to drop receipts in the vicinity of your computer or ledger book where you keep your budget and you do the data entry.

 This week, in honor of Valentine’s Day, I strongly encourage you to download a simple, free resource that’ll help you identify your temperament and your spouse’s.
 Just go to my Resources page and click on “Identify Your Temperament.”